THIS POST MAY CONTAIN AFFILIATE LINKS. AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES. PLEASE READ THE DISCLOSURE FOR MORE INFORMATION

 - Tea tasting with an assortment of Assam black tea.

 - Visit the surrounding tea plantation and factory.

 At a short drive from Wild Mahseer

-- Check out the duck that flies – White winged wood duck in Nameri National Park.
+- Check out the duck that flies – White-winged wood duck in Nameri National Park.
 Additionally, depending on the season, you might spot migratory birds here.
-Further, river rafting along the Jia Bhoroli River or trekking can be done here.
+For a slice of adventure, head for trekking or river rafting along the Jia Bhoroli River.

 - Kaziranga National Park – a world heritage site, the park hosts two-thirds of the world’s Great One-horned rhinoceros.

-PS – This post is in collaboration with Wild Mahseer.
-Needless to say all opinions here are entirely my own.
+Disclaimer – This post is in collaboration with Wild Mahseer.
+Needless to say, all opinions here are entirely my own.